 Located off the coast of Ireland, Skellig Michael was originally used as a monastic getaway for Christian monks.
 The island is a little difficult to reach, but it is most definitely worth it.
 Just don’t expect to see too many visitors; instead you will find plenty of puffins!

 The well-preserved Roman temple and old town of Evora were once dominated by the Romans and later the Portuguese kings.
 Discover the old Roman ruins and other impressive historic sites in this ancient city.
+Find more car rental locations in Portugal.

 Western Fjords, Norway